 In the 1930s, A.H.
 Gardner and Epitaph owners, the Coles, got together.
-They fired up residents to promote Tombstone, as a historical, living town.
-At 1933's end, Prohibition was repealed, opening up town opportunities.
+They fired up residents to promote Tombstone, an AZ history town.
+At 1933’s end, Prohibition was repealed, opening up town opportunities.

 Broadway of America continued bringing tourists.
 Roadwork improved Hwy.
 80. After renovation, Boothill was a prime attraction.

-In 1935 more Tombstone AZ buildings were demolished.
-Some had history: too bad they couldn't be saved.
+In 1935 more Tombstone AZ buildings were demolished, some had history.
+Too bad they couldn’t be saved.
 Assorted town-folk felt bad about that.
-They wanted to do something to preserve Tombstone's history.
+They wanted action to preserve Tombstone’s history.
 Two local widows owned much town property: Margaret Cummings and Mary Costello.
 They met with Gardner, the Coles and city pioneer Ethel Macia.
-They started promoting Tombstone's historic features.2
+They started promoting Tombstone’s historic features.2

 The Coles wearied of the battle, selling the Epitaph in October 1938.
-New owner, Clayton Smith, used it to embellish Tombstone Arizona's historical accounts.
+New owner, Clayton Smith, used it to embellish Tombstone AZ’s history accounts.
 He focused on tourists.

 Other businesses in town were doing well.
 Through 1940, Tombstone opportunity was looking up.

 As 1940 ended, war began in Europe.
-Then in December 1941, the attack at Pearl Harbor happened.
-The war had some detrimental effects on Tombstone's economy.
+Then in December 1941, Pearl Harbor was attacked.
+The war had some detrimental effects on Tombstone’s economy.
 This time lead and zinc were desirable metals.
 Mined in areas near Tombstone.